RolandMunsil/ReverseEngineeringNotes/Beetle Adventure Racing/Overview of BAR.md

 # Tools and resources
 ## Tools
 If you want to start reverse engineering BAR yourself, you really only need two things:
- * Ghidra: This is basically a necessity for anything beyond just searching for values in memory.
+ * Ghidra: This is basically a necessity for any serious reverse engineering, especially code analysis.
 It's a free tool for decompilation, and while it can be a little finicky it's extremely useful.
 You almost don't need to know anything about MIPS (or even assembly) to use it, although I'd still recommend at least getting a basic understanding.
    You can use this loader if you want https://github.com/zeroKilo/N64LoaderWV although you don't need it - it just does